 The Nakamichi Shockwafe Pro 7.1.4 has lots of physical inputs.
 There are three HDMI In ports and one HDMI Out port.
 You can plug in an AUX cord to play music off your devices, and you can even play music off a USB drive.
 Also, there's a Coaxial port for listeners with older TVs.

 The Nakamichi Shockwafe Pro 7.1.4 can playback some of the more common audio formats like Dolby Digital and Dolby Atmos, often found on CDs, DVDs, and Blu-rays.
-There's no eARC support, which means that the bar doesn't have the bandwidth for higher-quality Dolby TrueHD and DTS-HA Master Audio streams.
+However, unlike the Nakamichi Shockwafe Ultra 9.2 eARC, there's no eARC support, which means that the bar doesn't have the bandwidth for higher-quality Dolby TrueHD and DTS-HA Master Audio streams.

 The Nakamichi Shockwafe Pro 7.1.4 has fantastic audio format support via HDMI In.
 It supports common surround sound formats like Dolby Digital, as well as lossless and object-based formats like Dolby Atmos and DTS:X. The bar can receive higher-quality Dolby TrueHD and DTS-HA Master Audio streams with its HDMI In port - it just can't send them out to another device via its HDMI Out port.